fstrauf/txApp/posts/auto-categorize-bank-transactions-google-sheets-2025.md

 ## Level 4: Learning System with Apps Script

-The most powerful approach uses Google Apps Script to create a learning system:
+The most powerful approach uses Google Apps Script to create a learning system.
+Our [free Google Sheet template](/fuck-you-money-sheet) comes with a pre-built learning system that gets smarter as you use it.

 ```javascript
 function categorizeTransactions() {